 - YouTube earned $25.67 billion in revenue during the first three quarters of 2024.

-YouTube has more than 2.50 billion active users, which is up from 2 billion users in 2019.
+As of 2025, YouTube has more than 2.50 billion active users who watched content on YouTube, up from 2 billion users in 2019.

 In this section, we will go through the facts and figures about YouTube users.